BadrEss01/wind-blade-inspection/README.md

 ## Example result

-This input is generated, not a blade photograph.
+The demo input is generated, not a blade photograph.
 The dark line and spot demonstrate software behavior only.
-Recreate the committed sample and outputs with `python scripts/make_demo.py`.
+Recreate the sample and outputs with `python scripts/make_demo.py`.

 ## Robot design